 So many TPHs were bring promptly re-sold that BATF changed its ruling to authorize import and sale only to a police department, not to individual officers.
 That slowed things down quite a bit, but BATF could not prevent the department from then disposing of those guns to its individual officers.

-And gun laws are nothing if not stupid.
+Cops are nothing if not resourceful.

 This is an older thread, you may not receive a response, and could be reviving an old thread.
 Please consider creating a new thread.